• facebook

 The School uniform is intended to give each student an identification with the School and is an important contribution to school tone.
 The wearing of uniform is a mark of loyalty to all that the School stands for and it assists student's identify with and pride in their membership to Avondale School.
 The School uniform permits students to be free from competition on the basis of fashion trends and minimises competition on the basis of socioeconomic status.
 It helps to teach students to abide by rules of uniform, grooming and appearance and assists Avondale School in presenting a consistent image in the community.

 Students are required to wear the School uniform on all occasions unless special instructions have been given by School Administration.
-Protective clothing is required in Art, Technics, Design & Technology, Construction, Automotive, Food Technology and Hospitality classes.
+Protective clothing is required in Art, Technology, Design & Technology, Construction, Food Technology and Hospitality classes.
 The principles of modesty, self-respect and respect for others are to be demonstrated by dress and decorum.

-Summer uniform must be worn in Terms 1 and 4 and Winter uniform must be worn in Terms 2 and 3.
-Any deviation to Summer or Winter uniform will be determined by the Principal, according to weather patterns.
+Summer uniform must be worn in Terms 1 and 4 and winter uniform must be worn in Terms 2 and 3.
+Any deviation to summer or winter uniform will be determined by the Principal, according to weather patterns.

 Parents have a responsibility to ensure their children leave home each day correctly attired and that their grooming is of an acceptable standard.
 Students are responsible for their uniform whilst at school and staff will assist in this task.
 Please ensure that all articles are marked clearly with the student’s name.